apache/airflow/docs/apache-airflow/production-deployment.rst

 available.
 This happens always when you use the default entrypoint.

 The script detects backend type depending on the URL schema and assigns default port numbers if not specified in the URL.
-Then it loops until connection to the host/port specified can be established It tries ``CONNECTION_CHECK_MAX_COUNT`` times and sleeps ``CONNECTION_CHECK_SLEEP_TIME`` between checks
+Then it loops until the connection to the host/port specified can be established It tries ``CONNECTION_CHECK_MAX_COUNT`` times and sleeps ``CONNECTION_CHECK_SLEEP_TIME`` between checks

 Supported schemes: